Sign Up

 • Depersonalization

-Obsessive-compulsive disorder (OCD) presents obsessions and compulsions leading to distress.
+Obsessive-compulsive disorder (OCD) presents with obsessions and compulsions leading to distress.
 An obsession is a recurrent and persistent thought, image, or impulse that produces stress and anxiety.
-Compulsions are recurring behaviors performed to reduce anxiety caused by the obsession.
+Compulsions are recurring behaviors performed to reduce anxiety caused by the obsession (Singh et al., 2023).

-A phobia is a strong, irrational fear of something associated with limited or no actual danger.
+A phobia is a strong, irrational fear of something associated with limited or no actual danger (Eaton et al., 2018).
 Three ordinary phobias are agoraphobia, claustrophobia, and social phobia.
 Agoraphobia is a fear of public places; claustrophobia is a fear of closed-in places.
-Social phobia is the constant fear in social situations that weaken the capability to function socially.
+Social phobia is the constant fear in social situations that weakens the capability to function socially.

-Post-traumatic stress disorder (PTSD) occurs after a trauma that involves a real or threatened death or injury.
+PTSD occurs after a trauma that involves a real or threatened death or injury.
 The condition leads to reliving the event, avoiding certain things, and excessive arousal.
-Specific things that may occur include flashbacks, nightmares of the event, upsetting memories of the event, emotional numbing, lack of interest, feeling detached, feeling irritable, startling easy, and sleep disturbances.
+Specific things that may occur include flashbacks, nightmares of the event, upsetting memories of the event, emotional numbing, lack of interest, feeling detached, feeling irritable, startling easily, and sleep disturbances (Morganstein et al., 2021).

 Schizophrenia

-People with schizophrenia have a higher divorce rate, incarceration, and homelessness (Frankenburg, 2020).
+People with schizophrenia have a higher rate of divorce, incarceration, and homelessness (Frankenburg, 2024).

-Schizophrenia is characterized by having two or more symptoms a significant portion of the time over one month.
+Schizophrenia is characterized by having two or more symptoms a significant portion of the time over one month (American Psychiatric Association, 2013).
 Symptoms include delusions, hallucinations, disorganized speech, disorganized behavior, and negative symptoms (loss of pleasure, catatonia, poverty of speech, flat affect, poor grooming, poor social skills, and social withdrawal).
 Relationships (work, interpersonal) or self-care are typically compromised.

-Other features schizophrenics exhibit include repetitive and confusing speech, nonsense words, slow movements, repetitive movements or gestures such as pacing or odd facial expressions, odd manner of dress, odd beliefs, thought blocking, and poor hygiene.
+Other features people with schizophrenia exhibit include repetitive and confusing speech, nonsense words, slow movements, repetitive movements or gestures such as pacing or odd facial expressions, odd manner of dress, odd beliefs, thought blocking, and poor hygiene.

 Conditions that mimic schizophrenia include bipolar disease, seizure disorder, substance abuse, delirium, brain lesions, depression, psychotic disorders, schizoaffective disorder, schizotypal personality disorder, thyroid disorders, and infections.